samladbrook/SamLadbrook/README.md

 **Polaroam**
 - Full-stack travel blog/log, within a 6-person team.
 (Not on GitHub yet, still soely GitLab)

+**scratchnet**
+- A neural network built from scratch in Python and NumPy that learns to classify MNIST handwritten digits.

 [**Options Price Simulator**]([url](https://github.com/samladbrook/options-simulator-lab))
 - Stock options pricer using ML-predicted volatility.